duanewood/cloudli/docs/example.md

 # TODO

 - add validate documentation
+- Fix create-index if existing aliases exist
+- figure out what to do with objectmapper

+- validate aliases exist for reload-index and reindex
+- update documentation for create-index
+    - remove --addAliases
+    - recapure screenshot for create-index

 - include config, index mapping, and schema to example
-- add motivation, goals
+- add motivation, goals-
-- Fix create-index if existing aliases exist
 - Add examples using paths and shallow/recursive, others
 - explain index structure
   - diagram for overall